flowxo/flowxo-sdk/README.md

 Finally, build and test related tasks are handled by the JavaScript task runner [Grunt](http://gruntjs.com/) so a working knowledge of this is useful.

 That's all.
 The other tools that the SDK uses will be installed locally with `npm install`.

-# Workflow

-Services are used by the core Flow XO platform.
-Before your service can be deployed for use, it must be validated by us.
-We use the following workflow to achieve this.

-1. We will create a new private GitHub repository under the `flowxo` organization and provide you with read-only access.
-2. You will fork the repository into your own account.
-3. You develop and test the service as outlined in this guide, pushing your code to your local forked repo.
-4. When you are ready to submit your service, you'll submit a Pull Request (PR) to the main `flowxo`-owned repo.
-5. We'll review your code and run your integration tests for the service, to ensure everything works correctly.
-6. If there are any changes that need to be made, we'll comment on your PR.
-You should make the changes and push your code to your local branch, updating the PR accordingly.
-7. Steps 5 and 6 are repeated until there are no further changes required.
-8. We will merge the PR into the main `flowxo`-owned repo, and the service will be deployed to the Flow XO platform.

 # Example Services